-Trackers are just a few of the many great features you get with Office 365 Threat Intelligence.
-When available, your new Threat Trackers will include Noteworthy trackers, Trending trackers, Tracked queries, and Saved queries.
+Trackers are just a few of the many great features you get with Office 365 Advanced Threat Protection Plan 2.
+Threat Trackers include Noteworth trackers, Trending trackers, Tracked queries, and Saved queries.

-To view and use your Threat Trackers when they are available for your organization, go to the Security & Compliance Center (https://protection.office.com) and choose Threat management > Threat tracker.
+To view and use your Threat Trackers for your organization, go to the Security & Compliance Center (https://protection.office.com) and choose Threat management > Threat tracker.

 To use Threat Trackers, you must be an Office 365 global administrator, security administrator, or security reader.
 See Permissions in the Office 365 Security & Compliance Center.

 Noteworthy trackers are where you'll find big and smaller threats and risks that we think you should know about.
 Noteworthy trackers help you find whether these issues exist in your Office 365 environment, plus link to articles (like this one) that give you more details on what is happening, and how they'll impact your organization's use of Office 365.
 Whether it's a big new threat (e.g. Wannacry, Petya) or an existing threat that might create some new challenges (like our other inaugural Noteworthy item - Nemucod), this is where you'll find important new items you and your security team should review and examine periodically.

 Typically Noteworthy trackers will be posted for just a couple of weeks when we identify new threats and think you might need the extra visibility that this feature provides.
 Once the biggest risk for a threat has passed, we'll remove that Noteworthy item.
 This way, we can keep the list fresh and up to date with other relevant new items.